How To Make My Bathroom Cleaning Checklist Work For You!

 5. Open the window

-Open the windows to change the air and ventilate the area whilst you clean.
-Opening a window allows the air to flow freely and helps to prevent mould and mildew building up.
+Open the windows to change the air and ventilate the area while cleaning.
+Opening a window allows the air to flow freely and helps to prevent mold and mildew from building up.

-I use a sonic brush to clean the grout in the shower and I use a flat mop to clean the tiles, I then dry them with a dry microfibre mop head.
-This makes the whole job so much quicker and helps you reach right up to the ceiling without needing to drag out the steps!
-You can buy special tile cleaner but I just dish soap and disinfectant or glass cleaner for high gloss tiles.
+I use a sonic brush to clean the grout in the shower, and I use a flat mop to clean the tiles.
+I then dry them with a dry microfibre mop head.
+This makes the whole job much quicker and helps you reach right up to the ceiling without dragging out the steps!
+You can buy a special tile cleaner, but I use dish soap, disinfectant, or glass cleaner for high-gloss tiles.

 8. Cull empty bottles and toilet rolls